Cellular Network

 890 to 915MHz for base transmission and 935 to 960MHz

-.
+for mobile transmission.
 All transmissions are made via channels.
 A

 channel consists of a pair of frequencies, one for each direction of